 AFLX rules and scoring changes

-At a glance, AFLX bears only a passing resemblance to traditional Australian rules football.
+At a glance, AFLX bears only a passing resemblance to traditional Aussie rules football.
 Click on the tabs below to find out why.

 - Instead of a modified cricket oval, AFLX is played on a rectangular pitch like those used in soccer and rugby.
 The 50-metre arcs are also gone, replaced with 40-metre lines.